 by now.
 Hi-res, 3D imaging of internal structures and brain activity

-can be accomplished with devices no bigger than a camera.*
+can be accomplished with devices no bigger than a camera or tablet.* In the

-early 2000s, these machines were so bulky that they filled whole rooms.* Scans typically required half an hour or longer to create.
+late 20th and early 21st century, these machines were so bulky that they filled whole rooms.* Scans typically required half an hour or longer to create.
 They were

-also highly expensive: upwards of a million dollars for a state-of-the-art
+also expensive: upwards of a million dollars for a state-of-the-art

 model, with each individual scan costing hundreds of dollars.